-Before going live to production, setting the correct environment variables for your production environment is crucial.
+Before going live to production, setting the correct environment variables for your production environment are crucial.

 As we've already seen before, you can organize your environment variables into three files:

 .env: here, you can add variables that are shared across environments

 .env.local: here go the variables that should be limited to your own machine, and it's recommended not to check this file in your VCS

 .env.development: here, you can add the variables that should only be used during development

 .env.production: here, you add the variables that should be used in your production environment

 Typically, you would never place private data in your

 .env.production file because that would cause your data to be leaked.